 Weight has also been attributed to gears with skates being light, bikes being heavy, and boards generally being around the middle.
-Each individual Extreme Gear & character possesses their own weight value and both values are added upon selection.
+Each individual Extreme Gear & character possess their own weight value and both values are combined upon selection.

 The introduction of weight adds pregame competitive depth to Riders.
-Players will need to consider the weight of their gear/character combination and figure out which kind of gear pairs well with the weight of their character.
+Players will need to consider the weight of their gear/character combination and figure out which kind of gear will pair well with the weight of their character.